WrestleMania 22: Raw

+SmackDown!

 Rey Mysterio went on to feud with John "Bradshaw" Layfield (JBL) over the World Heavyweight Championship.
 On the May 5 edition of SmackDown!, after Mysterio expressed his feelings about being World Heavyweight Champion, JBL came out and declared himself the number one contender.
 Mysterio reacted by saying that he would fight anyone at any time.
 In turn, JBL announced that Mysterio would face off against Mark Henry later that night.
 Henry won the match via pinfall.
 The next week on SmackDown!, JBL announced that Mysterio would take on The Great Khali.
 Khali won the match via pinfall.
 At Judgment Day, Mysterio defeated JBL by pinfall after performing a Frog Splash.
 After the pay-per view, the feud ended between the two when JBL's rematch against Mysterio turned into his last match if he failed to win the World Championship.

-The next night on Raw, saw the debut of Umaga as he attacked Ric Flair.
-The two would go on to wrestle at Backlash.

 The Undertaker's feud with Mark Henry would come to an end after the two-faced off on SmackDown!, only to be interrupted by the debuting The Great Khali who attacked The Undertaker.